About Me

 My academic and professional journey has taken me across the United States and internationally, including two separate study abroad experiences in Spain.

-In addition to pursuing a degree in computer science at Grand Valley State University, I am also an undergraduate researcher studying artificial intelligence (AI), machine learning (ML), and evolutionary computation (EC).
+In addition to being a student at Grand Valley State University, I am also an undergraduate researcher studying artificial intelligence (AI), machine learning (ML), and evolutionary computation (EC).

 My current research focuses on designing and optimizing computational models, evolutionary algorithms, and machine learning techniques to solve complex problems.